BillWrightCUProf/CSCI4448GameLayout/README.md

 * Removed references to Arcane game, as this is not tied to any specific game.
 * Expanded the status message to be a list of strings

+### Version 1.9

+* Added more room images and the code tries to match room names to image names
+* Code automatically searches resources/images for room images, making it easy to add more images

 ![testGrid16RoomLayout.grid.png](sampleLayouts/testGrid16RoomLayout.grid.png)

 ### TODO: